 Anna Leventhal’s acclaimed short story collection Sweet Affliction (Invisible Publishing) won the Quebec Writers’ Federation Concordia University First Book Prize and was named one of the best books of 2014 by the CBC.
 Her writing has appeared in Geist, Matrix, Maisonneuve, The Montreal Review of Books, and several short fiction anthologies.
 She was nominated for the Journey Prize, won a Quebec Writing Competition award, and was shortlisted for a Canada Writes award.
-She lives in Montreal.
+She lives in Winnipeg.

 Chosen as one of the CBC’s Best Books of 2014.

 “Sweet Affliction’s reviews have been positive across the board, and rightly so.
 It’s a collection that reads more like a mid-career statement than a tentative debut.” — Montreal Gazette